 Before we dive into the pain points and how to solve them, let’s look why remote work became so popular.
 There are several reasons for this:

 First – better work-life balance.
 Employees today want to create routines that work for their life.
 And sitting in an office 9-5 is no longer something most are happy to do.
 Instead, people are looking for opportunities where they can work on their own schedule and accommodate hobbies, family and personal lives.
-Many offices have introduced flexible working hours already, some are shortening the work week and remote teams are simply the next step.
+Many offices are introducing the concept of hybrid workplace, that allows employees to flexibly combine work at home and in office.

 Second – improved productivity.
 Let’s be honest, we are not productive all day every day.
 And there are times when you are sitting in the office scrolling though social media or drinking coffee with your teammates to pass the time.
 When working remotely, it is you that chooses when you will be doing the work and thus you can work when you feel the most productive.
 Delivering the required results in a shorter overall time will improve your employee productivity.

 Third – reduced cost and larger pool of candidates.
 Lastly, virtual teams can be great for the company as well.
 As people are working remotely, you do not need as much office space, thus reducing your operating costs.
 Also, the pool of candidates to choose from grows exponentially.
 And with a better work-life balance your retention rate is most likely going up as well.

 These are great benefits that will make most consider introducing virtual projects into their operation.
 You simply choose the tools, set up the communication channels and are ready to go, right?
 Well, almost.